Andy Gray (footballer, born 1964): Later career

 In 2006, Gray was appointed as the technical director of the Sierra Leone national football team.

 In 2005, Andy was voted in Palace's Centenary XI.

 In 2019 and 2020, Gray featured as a guest substitute player in both seasons of ITV show Harry's Heroes, which featured former football manager Harry Redknapp attempting get a squad of former England international footballers back fit and healthy for a game against Germany legends.

+In March 2023 Gray was appointed manager of Corinthian Casuals for the 2023–24 season.
+However, he left the club in December 2023.